Skip to article frontmatterSkip to article content

 Options

-CT=(STK)+C_T = (S_T-K)^+
+CT=(STK)+C_T = (S_T - K)^+

 where (.)+(.)^+ denotes the positive part of the argument.
 On the contrary, a put option will only be exercised if the market price is below the strike, hence the payoff is:

-PT=(KST)+P_T = (K-S_T)^+
+PT=(KST)+P_T = (K - S_T)^+

-Valuation intuition: time value, volatility, and Greeks.
+Valuation: time value, volatility, and Greeks

-Implied volatility and surface.
+Implied volatility and volatility surface

-Other Derivative Types (optional)
+Other Derivative Types

 Hybrid and Structured Products